glowbom/Glowbom/Glowbyverse.md

 ### Glowbyverse.

 **Glowbyverse** is a startup simulation game that lets you build pixel art crypto games from inside the metaverse.
 The first version is available [here](https://glowbyverse.netlify.app/){:target="_blank" rel="noopener"}.
-In the metaverse you can create your own company, open offices around the world, manage fundraising, and building crpyo apps from inside the metaverse.
-Keep in mind, it's only a prototype, and we are actively working on it.
+In the metaverse, you can create your own company, fundraise, open offices open offices around the world, and build crypto apps from inside the metaverse.
+Keep in mind that we are actively working on it.
+It’s only a prototype.

 Hire people for your startup: